cemc/cscircles-wp-content/plugins/log-deprecated-notices/readme.txt

 I will prioritize these tasks based on feedback, so let me know what you'd like to see.

 == Upgrade Notice ==

+= 0.4.1 =
+Hide "Add new" on Deprecated Calls viewer

+= 0.4 =
+Eliminate Deprecated Constructor

 = 0.3 =
 Updated to handle a new deprecated message in WordPress 4.0.